-An area or a facility used exclusively for the storage of chemicals such as petroleum is referred to as a refinery tank farm.
+An area or a facility used exclusively to store chemicals such as petroleum is referred to as a refinery tank farm.
 All the tanks and equipment in this area are included in refinery tank farm management.
 Before sending it over to end consumers or retail facilities, liquid petrochemicals are stored in the refinery’s tank farm.
 While producing or handling acid of varying concentrations and qualities, tank farms are commonly used.

-Proper corrosion and fire protection are necessary for refinery tank farms as they get affected by them very easily.
-A refinery tank farm is also known as an oil depot, installation, or oil terminal in the petroleum industry (Corrosionpedia, no date).
+Proper corrosion and fire protection are necessary for refinery tank farms as they very easily affect them.
+A refinery tank farm is an oil depot, installation, or oil terminal in the petroleum industry (Corrosionpedia, no date).

 Challenges faced by tank farm operators

 - Product Degradation

 - Hydrocarbon Leaks

 Refinery tank farms management solutions

 - Combustible gas sensors, toxic gas sensors, and optical flame detectors are used for fire and gas detection.

 - Flame arrestors and detonation arrestors are used for flame and detonation prevention.